LieBtrau/wireless-mouse-buzzer/README.md

 * Power the avrisp directly from your PC, not through some cheap USB-hub.

 # Connections
+The mouse drives an LED when the wireless mouse is still on, but the computer is switched off.
+The LED and the serial resistor are replaced by the circuit described below.
 The buzzer is connected with two GPIO's of the MCU to drive it in a H-bridge configuration.

 * Pin 1 connected to one side of the piezo element.